-In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 2.5% of RWAs in the form of Common Equity Tier 1 capital which would be fully implemented by March 31, 2019.
-In terms of the RBI guidelines dated March 27, 2014 the CCB required as on September 30, 2018 is 1.875% of RWA.
+In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 1.25% of RWAs in the form of Common Equity Tier 1 capital.
+In terms of the RBI guidelines dated March 27, 2014 the implementation of CCB will begin as on March 31, 2016.
+Consequently, BASEL III Capital Regulations will be fully implemented as on March 31, 2019.